You are at: Home » Bitcoin » Loan Sites

 6. YouHodler

 YouHodler is a European-based lending platform with two main offices: Cyprus and Switzerland.
 The company is regulated in the EU (Italy) and in Switzerland.
-It allows users to borrow USD, EUR, GBP, CHF, stablecoins, or other popular cryptocurrencies.
+It allows users to borrow USD, EUR, CHF, stablecoins, or other popular cryptocurrencies.

 YouHodler currently accepts more than 50 different cryptocurrencies as loan collateral.
 The platform offers one of the highest loan-to-value (LTV) ratios of any cryptocurrency lending platform, with a maximum LTV of 90%.
 It also allows one of the smallest minimum loan sizes at just 100 USD.
 There is no cap as far as maximum loan.